beartype/beartype/doc/src/index.rst

 collections.abc.Callable[[T], T]

 In configuration mode, ``@beartype`` dynamically generates a new ``@beartype`` decorator configured for your special needs.
+You too shall cackle villainously as you feel the growing power of your keyboard.

 .. code-block:: python